Azure/kubelogin/README.md

 #### Service principal login flow (non interactive)

-> On AKS, it will only work with AADv2
+> On AKS, it will only work with managed AAD

 ```sh
 export KUBECONFIG=/path/to/kubeconfig